 - A. WESTERN ATTIRE.
-See Rule SC-270.A.
+See Western Attire and Tack in the back of the Rule Book.
 Exception: Safety helmet is optional. - B. WESTERN TACK.
-See Rule SC-270.B. - C. GENERAL RULES.
+See Western Attire and Tack in the back of th4e Rule Book. - C. GENERAL RULES.
 See Tie-Down Roping, Rule SC-280.B - D. REQUIRED NECK ROPE.
-(Tie-down Roping Only.)
-See Rule SC-270.B.2. - "Optional Keeper".
+(Tie-down Roping Only.) - "Optional Keeper".
 The "optional keeper" shall be defined as a small loop attached to the noseband, approximately 6 inches (15.24cm) in length and 1⁄4 inch (6.3mm) in diameter consisting of rope.
 If a keeper is used, it must be attached to the noseband of the tiedown and cannot be attached to the bit or bridle. - E. JUDGED EVENT.
 This is a judged event; however, a maximum of one minute or two loops, whichever comes first, will be allowed.
 If both loops are missed, contestant will retire with no score.